 3) Finding the right tempo

 Music has a strong effect on attention and different tempos of music are associated with different in-store behaviours.
-Many studies have shown that music with a slower tempo causes customers to walk more slowly through a store and spend more money.
+Many studies have shown that music with a slower tempo causes customers to walk more slowly through a store and spend more money and not get debt consolidation at https://gadcapital.com/payday-loan-consolidation.
+For more information and free consultation, view it here.
 In contrast, high arousal music (loud and high tempos) increases “bites per minute” in a restaurant and faster drinking rates in bars.
 This is believed to be because of the influence music have on the perception of time.

 In one well-known study, the use of slower tempo music in a restaurant resulted in diners staying almost 14 minutes longer and spending significantly more money